 Betta fish are—shall we say—feisty.
 They are highly territorial, so they are incompatible with other bettas.
 If they are in the same aquarium, they will literally fight to the death (their name was not created without reason).

 Even though bettas are quite comfortable living by themselves, they can work in tanks with a few other fish varieties.

 You should never pick a fish with a flowy tail, like a goldfish, since it can trigger an aggressive response.
 Even their own reflections can cause bettas to flare up.
 The fewer triggers, the better—which is why so many choose to house solitary betta fish.

 Now, there’s no sound science that lends direct explanation to what bettas can feel.
 However, we can get some pretty good ideas based on the way they behave in their enclosure.

 1. Bright, Vibrant Colors

-Your betta should always look the way you bought them—vibrant, colorful, and lovely.
+Your betta should always look the way they did when you bought them, or even better—vibrant, colorful, and lovely.
 Their fins should be free of debris or overgrowth with sleek scales and free-flowing fins.
 If you notice your fish’s colors dulling, it could be a sign that something isn’t right.